rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 #### Converting Isa Hierarchies to Relations

-There are several differrent approaches such as creating a realtion for each entitiy set with the key attributes of the hierarchy's root plus the attributes of the entitiy set itself.
+There are several different approaches such as creating a relation for each entity set with the key attributes of the hierarchy's root plus the attributes of the entity set itself.

 #### Unified Modeling Language